TheMody/No-learning-rates-needed-Introducing-SALSA-Stable-Armijo-Line-Search-Adaptation/README.md

 This code change is necessary since, the optimizers needs to perform additional forward passes and thus needs to have the forward pass encapsulated in a function.
 See embedder.py in the fit() method for exemplary usage.

+## Disclaimer:

+This optimizer was only tested and validated to perform well with MLPs, Transformers, and Convolutional Neural Networks (Mamba was also tested but needed a c value of 0.7).
+Your results may vary when you try it for other architectures and/or use cases on which it was not validated.
+When you encounter any issues, try tuning the c value of the optimizer and/or open an issue on Github.

 ## Replicating Results
 Youtube Video Explaining the Concept: